DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-18-search-by-candidate-name-or-reference.md

 We updated the search to allow users to find applications by reference in addition to candidate name.

-The search works independently from the filters, allowing users to filter or search in whatever way suits their needs.

-This change included:

-- moving the search form to above the applications list to accept terms that are compared to a candidate’s full name or reference
-- removing the candidate name search from the filters side bar
-- adding the reference number to each application listing
-- retaining the search term in the search field
-- providing a way to clear the search term once a search has been carried out, allowing users to get back to the original list state
-- updating the text and position of the clear filter action, which also resolved one of the issues highlighted in the recent accessibility review

-Other considerations included:

-- highlighting the search term in the applications that match
-- introducing a sorting mechanism (eg by relevance, alphabetical ascending/descending, etc) to allow users to sort the list beyond the default priority

-Neither considerations were implemented in this iteration as we could not establish a need for them.

 ## Why we are doing this

 Providers have highlighted that when a candidate contacts them, they sometimes refer to their reference number.
 Being able to search by reference number as well as the candidate's name helps providers search more easily and accurately.

+## What we changed and why

+This change included:

+- moving the search form out of the filters sidebar to above the applications list giving more space for search and solving the lack of a search button next to the field in the filters sidebar
+- adding the reference number to each application listing to help users find the item they are searching for
+- retaining the search term in the search field so users can easily recall and modify their search if needed
+- providing a way to clear the search term once a search has been carried out, allowing users to get back to the original list state without having to submit an empty search
+- updating the text of the clear filter action from ‘Clear’ to ‘Clear filters’ to make the action less ambiguous

 ## How it works

 When a user carries out a search or filters the applications list, a list of applications matching the search or filters is returned.
-If no applications are found, users are presented with an empty state.

 Searching and filtering are independent of one another.
 This means, if someone first searches for an application and then applies one or more filters, the filters act upon the sub-set of applications returned by the initial search.
 Similarly, if someone first filters the applications list, a subsequent search is across the applications in the filtered list, not the full list.
+In addition clearing a search will not clear the filters and clearing the filters will not clear the search.

 The search term is retained in the search field.
 Once a search has been carried out, a ‘Clear search’ link is provided below the search field, allowing users to reset the search back to the initial state.
 The initial state may be a full applications list or a sub-set if the list has previously been filtered.